sebmatecho/SIPSA/README.md

 # Future work

 1. To propose a SIPSA index based on another methodology (different from the calculation of medians) to obtain a more robust index that helps to better capture the information present in the reports given by SIPSA.
-2. To understand how the SIPSA index may be leveraged if other variables could be included, such as: fuel prices, weather, some infrastructure index, etc.
+2. Based on the SIPSA index presented, investigate a complementary methodology that incorporates the dynamics of food consumption out of home (which is 30% of food inflation in Colombia).
-3. To formulate other indices, not necessarily based on SIPSA, to see their relationship over time with the variation and with the index proposed here.
+3. To understand how the SIPSA index may be leveraged if other variables could be included, such as: fuel prices, weather, some infrastructure index, etc.
-4. Based on the SIPSA index presented, investigate a complementary methodology that incorporates the dynamics of food consumption out of home (which is 30% of food inflation in Colombia).
+4. To formulate other indices, not necessarily based on SIPSA, to see their relationship over time with the variation and with the index proposed here.
-5. To assess the sole impact of the Covid-19 pandemics on food inflation.
+5. To assess the impact of the Covid-19 pandemics on food inflation despite the fact that various countries implemented regulation on food and good prices at the beggining of the pandemics.
+So, what can we learn about the relation of the pandemic with food pricing?